EmergeTools/emerge-android/performance/README.md

 1. Update the `emerge-performance` version in `/gradle/libs.versions.toml`
 2. Update the `/performance/CHANGELOG.md`
-3. `gt bc -a -m "Prepare for Performance X.Y.Z"` (where X.Y.Z is the version set in step 1)
+3. `gt bc -a -m "Prepare for performance X.Y.Z"` (where X.Y.Z is the version set in step 1)
 4. `gt ss`
 5. Get PR approved and merge
 6. Create a new release on GitHub